One-half reflected entropy is not a lower bound for entanglement of purification: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Chris Akers, Alex May, Pratik Rath, Brian Swingle, and Jonathan Sorce for their valuable comments and suggestions regarding this project.
-PN is supported in part by the Air Force Office of Scientific Research under award number FA9550-19-1-0360 and by the U.S. Department of Energy through DE-SC0009986.
+PN is supported by the Air Force Office of Scientific Research under award number FA9550-19-1-0360, by the U.S. Department of Energy through DE-SC0009986, and by the Simons Foundation via the It From Qubit collaboration.
 SR is supported by the National Science Foundation under NSF Award No. 2210562.
-YZ is supported by the U.S. Department of Energy DOE DE-SC0022102.
+YZ is supported by the U.S. Department of Energy DOE DE-SC0022102 and by the Centre for Quantum Information and Quantum Control (CQIQC) at the University of Toronto.
 YZ thanks Timothy Hsieh and the Perimeter Institute for Theoretical Physics for hospitality, where part of the work is finished.

 \onecolumngrid